com372-14/com372-14.github.io/_lessons/01-hello-world.md

 ---
 layout: post
 title: Hello World
-lesson_num: 01
+lesson_num: '01'
 class_date: August 25, 2014
+lead: Welcome to COM372, Web Design and Development.
+This course is designed to guide you through the process of planning, designing, and implementing your first website.
+In this lesson we'll gain our bearings by understanding a bit about the history of the web and how the web works.
 ---

-<p class="lead">Welcome to DMD1070, Foundations of Web Design.
-This course is designed to guide you through the process of planning, designing, and implementing your first website.
-In this lesson we'll gain our bearings by understanding a bit about the history of the web and how the web works.</p>
+<p class="lead">{{ post.lead }}</p>

 <!--more-->